 Here's how it works:

-We’ve hand-selected 5 of our best local photographers to capture the real Austin, along with the festival through their unique local perspectives.
+- On-Site Photographers: We've hand-selected 5 of our best local photographers to capture the real Austin, along with the festival through their unique local perspectives.
 John Pesina, Kenneth Man, Galina Stepanova, Gus Yeung and Ricardo Garza will be on the ground photographing everything from conference panels to food trucks, and street art to nightlife.

 - Shutterstock Mobile Photo booth: We've got a decked-out, 1983 Volkswagen Westfalia equipped with a Mobile Photo Booth rolling around Austin, scoping out the hottest parties and nightlife, and offering attendees the opportunity to hop in for their own mini photo shoots.
 Watch for these photos on our Facebook page, and if you're in the area, find the 'Shutterstock Mobile Photo Booth' on Foursquare, or follow us on Twitter.